koajs/basic-auth/Readme.md

   Add simple "blanket" basic auth with username / password.
 If you require anything more specific just use the [basic-auth](https://github.com/visionmedia/node-basic-auth) module.

+  **v4.x+ Breaking Change:** This package no longer requires both a username and a password.
+Either or is supported, see [#39](https://github.com/jshttp/basic-auth/issues/39) for more insight.

 ## Installation

 ```js